Newington re-entered the AAGPS largebore competition in 2012

-In order to prepare for the competition, Newington shooters first learn the basics of shooting using small bore rifles in the College’s 20 metre rifle range.
-Once a student has passed their safety examinations and received their shooting permit from the NSW Police, they have the opportunity to try large bore shooting.
-Training for large bore shooting consists of laser and dry firing practice during the week and on Saturdays, shooting at the ANZAC rifle range at Malabar.
+In order to prepare for the competition, Newington shooters first learn the basics of shooting using smallbore rifles in the College’s 20 metre rifle range.
+Once a student has passed their safety examinations and received their shooting permit from the NSW Firearms, they have the opportunity to try largebore shooting.
+Training for largebore shooting consists of laser and dry firing practice during the week.
+On Saturdays, live fire shooting at the ANZAC rifle range, Malabar.

 After thinking that nothing could disrupt our shooting season more than COVID-19 did in 2020, it was back again this year.